vsridha/sv-mbirct/README.md

      <basename>.priorparams
      <view_angles_file.txt>

-Note these show the same generic *basename* but the names of all the input files are independent as they're specified in different arguments in the command line.
+While it is recommended to use the same *basename* for all parameter files, note that these input filenames are independent as they're specified in different arguments in the command line.

+However, the [.reconparams] and [.priorparams] files must share the same basename.
+The [.reconparams] specifies high level parameters pertaining to the iterative MBIR algorithim, including the choice of prior model.
+The [.priorparams] file specifies parameters for the prior-model selected in the [.reconparams] file.

 For the files containing sinogram or image data, the associated 3D data is split across files, one file per slice.